Female gaze: Criticisms

-Like the male gaze, the female gaze is not without its detractors as in "No Such Thing Not Yet: Questioning Television Female Gaze", Caetlin Benson-Allot discussed the lack of representation of minorities in the female gaze.
+Like the male gaze, the female gaze is not without its detractors.
+In an article for Film Quarterly entitled No Such Thing Not Yet: Questioning Television Female Gaze, Caetlin Benson-Allot discussed the lack of representation of minorities in the female gaze.
 She argues that although the female gaze presumes a universal experience based on shared gender, it tends to ignore minorities, choosing instead to focus on the lives of white middle-class women.
 In the article she specifically focuses on television.
 In it she uses examples from the TV shows I Love Dick, GLOW and Insecure.
 She argues that although I Love Dick and GLOW introduce characters of color, they do so by casting them in supporting roles which never destabilize the white protagonist.
 Insecure on the other hand, she argues, provides a model for future feminist television.
 The show follows Issa and her friend Molly and focuses on the self-defeating impulses in their personal and professional relationships.
 The story line also focuses on Issa's job working with at-risk youth, which helps in exploring the racial dynamics of Los Angeles.
 Using anti-racist comedy, Benson-Allot argued, Insecure challenged the focus on white feminism and neglect of black women.

 Canadian cinematographer Zoe Dirse also criticized the reproduction of the female gaze and the under-representation of women in technical areas of film making.
 Using her experience in the documentary genre, she focused on the female gaze at the point of production.
 Dirse focused on the dominance of the white middle class male in the film industry.
 According to her, women are often shut out of the film industry due to its profitable nature.
 This creates a lack of women producing for the female viewer or reproducing the female gaze.
 She uses examples of excerpts from films to explore the need for female directors and technical crew in properly reproducing the female gaze.
 One example she gives is that of the 1992 documentary Forbidden Love, which focuses on the stories of lesbians coming out in the 1950s.
 According to Dirse, in this film the feminist, lesbian directors managed to subvert the male gaze in favor of the female one; creating a view in which the actors are not objects of male desire, but of female desire.
 She argues that when there are feminist filmmakers, the film creates feminist elements.
 She argues that it is crucial for women to take control of their art in order to accurately reproduce the female gaze.